-Representatives from the College participate in the Ontario Regulators for Access and Registration Exchange iii. individuals who make internal review or appeal decisions
+Representatives from the College participate in the Ontario Regulators for Access.

-Group meetings.
 These sessions provide a forum for discussing best practices in registration, policy initiation and development.
 Staff and Council members have attended a number of conferences and other events related to regulation, credential and competency assessment.
 For specifics see i) above.